nikolailic0529/easyPortal-API/docs/Coding-Standards.md

 }
 ```

 If you extend external (from other packages) classes without proper type-hint, you should try to provide the best possible type-hint.
-In some cases CodeSniffer may show an error about missing types to avoid it you can use `@inheritdoc`:
+In some cases CodeSniffer may show an error about missing types to avoid it you can use `@inheritdoc` or `@phpcsSuppress SlevomatCodingStandard.TypeHints.PropertyTypeHint.MissingNativeTypeHint`:

 ```php
 <?php declare(strict_types = 1);